Newquay Airport: Transition to fully civilian airport

 In 2006, the airport introduced a £5 per passenger airport development fee, payable by all departing passengers via an ATM type machine prior to passing security.
 This resulted in Monarch Airlines axing its route from the airport (to Málaga) and in Ryanair reducing the number of flights, though this was later restored.
 In 2015, it was announced that the £5 development fee would be scrapped in March 2016.
 Before 2008, the airport operated as dual civilian/military airport, with the civilian side known as Newquay Civil Airport.
 In 2008, the airport closed from 1 to 19 December, to allow time for the takeover of the airfield navigation services (i.e. air traffic control) from RAF St Mawgan and to fully meet CAA standards.
-Following further inspections by the CAA, flights recommenced on 20 December 2008.
+After further inspections by the CAA, flights recommenced on 20 December 2008.

 By virtue of a statutory instrument issued on 22 September 2009, Newquay Airport is subject to current airport bylaws, per section 63 of the Airports Act 1986.

 An extension opened in 2006 increased the terminal's size by 20%, allowing the airport to handle up to 450,000 passengers a year.
 In January 2008, Cornwall County Council approved plans for an expanded arrivals hall and departure lounge; a new retail outlet; a business lounge; and new airfield structures.
 In May 2008, the new arrivals and baggage reclaim area was opened; unlike the old arrivals hall, this allowed domestic and international flights to be processed simultaneously.
 It also added a gate to the departure lounge.
 The expansion of the airport was criticised in 2007 by a number of environmental groups.
 This opposition was based not only on environmental concerns (given that the majority of flights are short-haul and to destinations that could be served by rail), but also socio-economic concerns that airport expansion would lead to a greater demand for second homes in Cornwall, adding to already inflated local house prices.